ichezhia/389Rspring19/assignments/3_OPSEC_SE/writeup/README.md

 > Thank you for choosing {*her_bank_name*} and have a great day!

+If at any time she gets suspicious, reassure her and mention that you are calling her from the bank phone number and she can check that herself.
+Try to answer any other questions she asks as if I really was working for her bank doing a security check.

 ### Part 2 (60 pts)

 The following are three vulnerabilities for 1337Bank’s website.